FVPukay/work-log/README.md

 # work-log

 ##### What this application does
 This terminal application lets users log tasks that they did on a certain day.
-Tasks are saved to a csv file and they can be searched by exact date, a range of dates, time spent, exact search, or by regex.
+Tasks are saved to a CSV file and they can be searched by exact date, a range of dates, time spent, exact search, or by regex.
 Entries can also be edited or deleted.

-##### Photos of the UI
+##### Screenshots of the UI
 Here are images of the work_log.py UI
 [work_log.py UI](https://www.flickr.com/photos/156561177@N03/albums/72157707127372484 "Work Log UI")